ForestOfLight/skyoobguide/docs/advanced.md

 > Credit: ForestOfLight

 This glitch can be used to much more actively control your position underwater than other underwater tricks.
 This glitch was previously able to be performed in the same way as with wind walls.
 However, it can be done much easier (and now faster) with the help of a friend.
-Careful in oil (water that depletes your light) though, it doesn’t stop hurting under the surface!
+Careful in oil (water that depletes your light) though, it doesn’t stop hurting below the surface!

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/kvbpp0?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>